Mark E. Bale

 Mark gained significant business development and strategic management experience in Internet and emerging technology fields with two San Diego technology companies from 1999 to 2003.
 As a result, Mark has a unique and valuable perspective on the intersection of the business world and his legal practice.

-Mark serves on the Board of Directors of the Foundation of La Jolla High School and served for a number of years on the Board of Directors of the La Jolla Youth Baseball organization.
+Mark serves as the Athletic Committee Chair on the Board of Directors of the Foundation of La Jolla High School and previously served on the Board of Directors of the La Jolla Youth Baseball organization.
 He is an avid sports fan and a music enthusiast who enjoys spending time at San Diego’s beaches with his wife and sons.

 On February 12, 2020, the Associated Subcontractors Alliance will host their Annual Legal Update and Member Showcase, an information packed review of new and noteworthy employment and labor laws and regulations that affect those in the construction industry.
 Schwartz Semerdjian attorneys Kevin Cauley, Kristen Bush, and Mark Bale will present on various topics, including the use of independent contractors, lactation rooms, amendments to the California Pay Act, harassment training requirements, paid family leave, and compliance with the California Consumer Privacy Act.
 Click here for the event flyer.
 Registration can be completed online at the ASA website.6.1.18